DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Performance Evaluation

+We then measured the overhead for smaller heap sizes.
+We expected that halving both the heap size and the window size, i.e., re-randomizing a heap half as big twice as often, would yield similar performance results. \Cref{fig:pe-wo} shows the overhead depending on the window size for various heap sizes and confirms our intuition.
+Each line refers to a heap size twice as big as the line to its left.
+The black line at $4.26\times$ is the overhead measured in the case without re-randomization and represents $\lim_{w\to\infty}$ of the overhead; in other words, increasing the values of $w$ further would bring diminishing results.

+\paragraph{Summary.} The performance of our solution depends heavily on the user parameters.
+For example, the overhead is $4.8\times$ for parameters $h=\text{1MB}$ and $w=2.5\text{~M}$.

-Developers and system administrators can adjust the parameters of \abbrev based on the available computing resources.
-For example, if the deployment scenario allows up to $10\times$ overhead, the cache miss threshold can be set to $t = 16$ for maximal re-randomization rate and security (see \Cref{fig:pe-os}).
+Developers and system administrators can adjust the parameters of \abbrev based on the memory needs of their application and the available computing resources.
+For example, if the deployment scenario requires $1\text{~MB}$ of heap memory and allows up to $8\times$ overhead, the window size $w$ can be set to $250\text{~K}$ for maximal re-randomization rate and security (see \Cref{fig:pe-wo}).
+We consider this task of parameter tuning feasible for most developers.
+A typical developer may not be able to assess subtle sources of information leakage for correct source code annotation, but usually the developer knows the application's performance requirements and can set $h$ and $w$ accordingly.

+Finally, we emphasize that in many SGX application scenarios, the overhead of the enclave (imposed by \abbrev) is not directly the overhead of the entire application.
+For example, SGX-based applications that perform networking or database queries spend most of their time in the unprotected part of the application, and therefore the slowdown of the enclave represents only a minor part of the application's performance.
+Thus, in many cases, a high enclave overhead can still be acceptable for the overall performance.